 Writing about The Dry and its clever plotting reminded me of something I have been noticing about contemporary crime fiction, and brought me again to an appreciation of the skills of the masterful Agatha.

-The Dry is a great mystery plot, but it doesn’t provide the stunning, complete reversal that you can sometimes find in the best of the Christie-style mysteries.
+The Dry is a brilliant mystery plot from a talented author.
+I am in awe.
+But even The Dry doesn’t provide the stunning, complete reversal that you can sometimes find in the best of the Christie-style mysteries.

-Such a thing is rare today.
-It was even rare in Christie’s era, mostly because it’s ve-e-ery hard to do without it feeling contrived.
+In fact, not all of Agatha’s books provide this.
+A complete reversal – maybe we can call it a meta-twist – such a thing is rare today.
+It was rare in Christie’s era, mostly because it’s ve-e-ery hard to do without it feeling contrived.

-There are some books where readers are drawn forward, believing we are solving one particular mystery, when all along something else entirely has been going on.
+There are some books where readers are drawn forward, believing they’re solving one particular mystery, when what’s really been going on is something else entirely.
 Some early premise, something that set the whole story going, turns out to be erroneous, so that the ending provides not so much a twist as a complete re-organising of the whole story.

 Here are some novels where I think Christie achieved that.
 I consider these to be among her cleverest plots.